 We have a strong employee led brand with exciting employment opportunities for multiple professional disciplines and for colleagues looking to work full or flexible and reduced hours.

-We regularly review remuneration by role and ensures that pay rates are governed solely by job position and not gender.
+We regularly review remuneration by role and ensure that pay rates are governed solely by job position and not gender.
 Equality of earnings for male and female employees is paid for work completed across all disciplines and female staff operating in the same role as male colleagues receive the same remuneration package.

 Senior management and line management roles across the group are well spilt between male and female and have equal salary, bonus & commission criteria.
 Female staff operating in the same role as male colleagues receive the same remuneration package.